mnelson4/yet-another-related-posts-plugin/readme.txt

 = Auto display =

 Since YARPP 1.5, you can just put the `yet-another-related-posts-plugin` directory in your `/wp-content/plugins/` directory, activate the plugin, and you're set!
 You'll see related posts in single entry (permalink) pages.
 If all your pages say "no related posts," see the FAQ.

+= Widget =

+Related posts can also be displayed as a widget.
+Go to the Design > Widgets options page and add the Related Posts widget.
+The widget will only be displayed on single entry (permalink) pages.
+The widget can be used even if the "auto display" option is turned off.

 = Manual installation =